hubmapconsortium/ingest-validation-tools/script-docs/README-validate_upload.py.md

                         tools/issues/494
   --plugin_directory PLUGIN_DIRECTORY
                         Directory of plugin tests.
+  --token TOKEN         Token for URL checking using Entity API.
   --output {as_md,as_text,as_text_list,as_yaml}
   --add_notes           Append a context note to error reports.
   --save_report         Save the report; Adding "--upload_ignore_globs